á151ñPYROGEN TEST

 OTHER PRODUCTS

-Where Physical Half-life of Radionuclide Is Greater Than 1Day— Calculate the maximum volume of the product that might be injected into a human subject.This calculation takes into account the maximum recommended radioactive dose of the product,in µCi,and the radioactive assay,in µCi per mL,of the product at its expiration date or time.Using this information,calculate the maximum volume dose per kg to a 70-kg human subject.
+Calculate the maximum volume of the product that might be injected into a human subject.This calculation takes into account the maximum recommended radioactive dose of the product,in µCi,and the radioactive assay,in µCi per mL,of the product at its expiration date or time.Using this information,calculate the maximum volume dose per kg to a 70-kg human subject.

 For the rabbit pyrogen test,inject a minimum of 10times this dose per kg of body weight into each rabbit.If necessary,dilute with Sodium Chloride Injection.The total injected volume per rabbit is not less than 1mLand not more than 10mLof solution.

-Where Physical Half-life of Radionuclide is Less Than 1Day— For products labeled with radionuclides having a half-life of less than 1day,the dosage calculations are identical to those described in the first paragraph under Other Products.These products may be released for distribution prior to completion of the rabbit pyrogen test,but such test shall be initiated at not more than 36hours after release.
+For products labeled with radionuclides having a half-life of less than 1day,the dosage calculations are identical to those described in the first paragraph under Other Products.These products may be released for distribution prior to completion of the rabbit pyrogen test,but such test shall be initiated at not more than 36hours after release.

 Test Dose for Pharmaceutical Constituents or Reagents to Be Labeled

-The following test dose requirements pertain to reagents that are to be labeled or constituted prior to use by the direct addition of radioactive solutions such as Sodium Pertechnetate Tc 99m Injection,i.e.,“cold kits”.
+The following test dose requirements pertain to reagents that are to be labeled or constituted prior to use by the direct addition of radioactive solutions such as Sodium Pertechnetate Tc 99m Injection,i.e.,cold kits.

 Assume that the entire contents of the vial of nonradioactive reagent will be injected into a 70-kg human subject,or that 1/70of the total contents per kg will be injected.If the contents are dry,constitute with a measured volume of Sodium Chloride Injection.